Regular tessellations

 Here is a regular tessellation made up of equilateral triangles:

-The example below is not edge-to-edge tiling:
+The example below is not edge-to-edge tiling, so again it cannot be called a regular tessellation:

-Here notice that the horizontal bands of triangles are shifted relative to each other, so the edges of some triangles do not line up.
-This means that in some cases an edge of one triangle meets two edges of other triangles:
+Here, notice that the horizontal bands of triangles are shifted relative to each other, so the edges of some triangles do not line up.
+This means that in some cases, an edge of one triangle meets two edges of other triangles:

-Here the base of the red triangle meets the edges of two different blue triangles.
+Here, the base of the red triangle meets the edges of two different blue triangles.

 Squares